Tell Me the Number before Infinity

 digital files to book printers instead of printing them herself.
 She

-last printed an offset press book in 1999, gave up the large format
+last printed an offset press book in 1999, and gave up the large format

-letterpresses (wishes she kept the flatbed,) but prints letterpress art
+letterpresses (wishes she kept the Asbern and Vandercook!)
+She still prints letterpress using lead type

 Many Names Press provides experienced writers, poets and artists with